CS546-JAMS/final-project/README.md

 ## Document Models
 Advanced information on the models can be found in `src/models`.
 We will also briefly define the document schemas here and provide some examples:

+One important thing to note about document models is that they have hooks in place to keep the data sane at all times.
+For example, the deletion of a band will cause the deletion of every album and song for that band.
+In addition, every artist who was part of that band will have their history with that band deleted.
+Check it out via the API!

 ### Band
 |   Field Name   |      Field Type      |
 |:---------------|:---------------------|